 Understanding Chinese Bureaucratic Decision-Making

-The Chinese government is actively offering help in the forms of relaxed regulations and subsidies to foreign and local firms to push growth and domestic innovation in their priority sectors.
-The industries that have government support are energy conservation and environmental protection, new energies, new materials such as rare earths, biotechnology and medical devices, high-end equipment manufacturing, new IT technologies, and clean energy vehicles.
+The Chinese government is actively offering help in the form of relaxed regulations and subsidies to foreign and local firms to push growth and domestic innovation in their priority sectors.
+The industries that have government support are energy conservation and environmental protection, new energies, new materials, biotechnology and medical devices, high-end equipment manufacturing, new IT technologies, and clean energy vehicles.

 Pitfalls of Doing B2B Business in China